 What facilities are available?

 Facilities on dayboats depend on the size and style of the vessel.
-Typically, you don’t have a cabin on a dayboat, but some larger ones might have a cubby-hole-style cabin seating 2-4 people.
+Typically, you don’t have a cabin on a dayboat, but some larger ones might have a cubby-hole-style cabin seating 2 – 4 people.

 A great way to get a sense of dayboats is to look at some models and compare them.
-Visiting a boat broker like us can help you hone your choices and get expert advice on the best dayboat for you.
-And, of course, there’s nothing quite like seeing a boat up close and personal.
+Visiting a boat broker like us can help you hone your choices and get expert advice on the best dayboat for you and, of course, there’s nothing quite like seeing a boat up close and personal.

 Corsiva

-Corsiva dayboats typically offer an excellent amount of under-seat storage, and tables can lower to create a forward sundeck.
+Corsiva day boats typically offer an excellent amount of under seat storage, and tables can lower to create a forward sundeck.

 To peek into life as a new Corsiva boat owner, read this customer interview here.